RNCHEN/RNCHEN/README.md

 - Created an AI chatting system and FAQ section.
 Achieved new functionalities by passing values and methods between parent and child components while minimizing modifications to the existing main framework code

 ## PROJECTS

+**ETL Optimization and Kubernetes Scheduling**
+March 2024 - April 2024

+Developed a distributed machine learning pipeline for LLM inference using Apache Spark, deployed on AWS, to handle a complex 60GB dataset with over 800 million features, utilizing HDFS for scalable data management.
+Advanced data handling by implementing an inverted index and optimizing joins in RDDs to reduce data shuffling, solving OOM issues and cutting gradient descent training time by 60%.
+Implemented an advanced Kubernetes scheduler for managing both CPU and GPU machines, optimizing resource allocation for MPI and ML jobs, reducing Job Completion Time by 60%.

+**High-Performance Proxy Server**
+February 2024 - March 2024

+Implemented a multi-threaded, cache-designed proxy server in C using mutexes, read-write locks, and producer-consumer synchronization to ensure data consistency in high-concurrency environments.
+Engineered a cache simulator to store web response objects, using LRU replacement policy and following a write-back, write allocate policy, boosting proxy server throughput by 30%.

 **Own Listening Practice**  &emsp;<img height="30" width="90" src="https://github.com/RNCHEN/RNCHEN/assets/71336168/0d8a3597-e60f-4d30-9e32-439089424ad0">
   &emsp;*Dec 2022 - Jun 2023*